timotto/pairadise-env/README.md

 - tests for the CLI
 - tests for the backend too
 - integration tests for the shell-fu magic
-- Digilab Github as IDP
+- Github as IDP
-- Digilab Identity Kit as IDP
+- Some custom login as IDP